Abibubble/Abibubble/README.md

 #### Frequent Visitor Goals
 ##### Recommended products.
+*

 ##### Easy to find contact details for queries.
+* On the navigation bar, there is a contact page clearly visible.
+* Via this, the user can find all required contact details.

 ### Full Testing
 [Click here](assets/docs/testing.md) to view the full testing steps that were completed on every device and browser, and screenshots of testing.